 There are many more online groups and boards if you do a google search.
 There are also lots of videos on youtube that have been made by people coping with withdrawal.

-It’s best to join several groups and learn all you can from as many sources as possible since the dogma in each group sometimes precludes good sense and you may find what you need elsewhere.
+I found it helpful to join several groups and learn all I could from as many sources as possible since the dogma in each group sometimes precludes good sense and you may find what you need elsewhere.
 This is especially important if you are on multiple drugs as groups that specialize with one class of drug are generally quite unknowledgeable about the other classes.